pallets/flask/docs/errorhandling.rst

 and searched for in the exception classes for which handlers are registered.
 The most specific handler is selected.

-E.g. if a instance of :exc:`ConnectionRefusedError` is raised, and a handler is registered for :exc:`ConnectionError` and :exc:`ConnectionRefusedError`, the more specific :exc:`ConnectionRefusedError` handler is called on the exception instance, and its response is shown to the user.
+E.g. if an instance of :exc:`ConnectionRefusedError` is raised, and a handler is registered for :exc:`ConnectionError` and :exc:`ConnectionRefusedError`, the more specific :exc:`ConnectionRefusedError` handler is called on the exception instance, and its response is shown to the user.